States

 - Immutable (defined as a

-) - Serializable (for debugging, testing, or persistence)
+record) - Serializable (for debugging, testing, or persistence)

 - Focused (represents a single domain or feature)